AlexCue987/kotest-posts/assert-softly/ASSERT-SOFTLY-AND-VERIFY.md

-## Assertions from other libraries are mostly compatible with Kotest, but not completely.
+## Assertions from other libraries are mostly compatible with Kotest, but not when invoked inside `assertSoftly`.

 Generally, we can invoke non-kotest assertions inside kotest tests, and they work as expected, but not if we invoke them inside `assertSoftly`.
 <br/>